 BYU Daily Universe – November 18, 1976 – (Kristin L. Morrow)

-“The play was different… new and exciting … I really enjoyed it … the play made you look intensely at yourself and evaluate your own character … I enjoyed THE WILD DUCK more than any of the productions put on so far this year.”
+“The play was different… new and exciting … I really enjoyed it … the play made you look intensely at yourself and evaluate your own character … I enjoyed WILD DUCKS more than any of the productions put on so far this year.”